 Building a brick base

-Dear readers, this is the continuation of our last hub, DIY brickwork; now in order to show you how bricklaying is being done on this house base, I believe that the best thing to do is to talk to you in a way that seems as if we are really building this house brick base step by step, so let us start building it this way.
+Dear readers, this is the continuation of our last article, DIY brickwork, where we were describing how to lay bricks and build a house brick base.
+Now, this imaginary brick base that we are going to build happens to be on a sloping site; anyhow, we want to show you how this bricklaying is going to be done; I believe that the best thing to do is to talk to you in a way that seems as if we are really building this house brick base step by step, so, let us start building it this way.

-First of all, whenever one starts to build something, it is necessary to have a plan, but in this case because the job is not real we don’t have a plan, therefore we have to assume certain aspects of the job that is ahead of us, as if there is a real plan; so let us say that we are building this rectangular house base, which is about 8 meters wide and 12 meters long, it happens to be built on a sloping site.
-Now, the foundations have already been laid by the concreters and there are several concrete steps in it, because of the slope in the land site.
-So, the bricklayers need to pay attention about the foundation levels more than usual.
+Now, whenever one starts to build something, it is necessary to have a plan, but in this case because the job is not real we don’t have a plan, therefore, we have to assume certain aspects of the job that is ahead of us, as if there is a real plan; so, let us say that we are building this rectangular house brick base, which is about 8 meters wide and 12 meters long, it happens to be built on a sloping site.
+Now, the foundations have already been laid by the concreters and there are several concrete steps in it, because of the slope in the land.
+Because the foundation is not level and has got steps in it; the bricklayers need to pay attention about the foundation levels more than usual.
 They cannot just lay the bricks and follow the foundations levels, as set from the concreters, because they might be different for many reasons.
 In building every tradesman is responsible about his own work, so, it would be wise to be careful that you don’t make mistakes, and if the trade before you have made a small mistake try to adjust it, without making too much fuss if you can.

-Let me explain a bit more here, in bricklaying it is important that the entire building is set in stretcher bond from the start, even if there are also other types of bonds that are going to be used in the brickwork, because the stretcher bond is always the main bond, as this bond will continue throughout the building; therefore the bricklayer cannot build the other corner until he runs a full course in stretcher bond from the first corner that he has built at the start, once that is done he can proceed to build bout corners.
+Let me explain a bit more here, in bricklaying it is important that the entire building is set in stretcher bond from the start, even if there are other types of bonds that are going to be used in the brickwork, because the stretcher bond is always the main bond, as this bond will continue throughout the building; therefore the bricklayer cannot build the other corner until he runs a full course in stretcher bond from the first corner that he has built at the start, once he has done that, he can proceed to build both corners higher if we wants.

 Timber house on a brick base

-How we proceed to build a brick base
+How we proceed to build this brick base

-Now in order to give an easier description let us say that the lowest corner of the house is the South East corner, the South West corner is three bricks higher than the South East corner and the other corners are even higher than these two corner, as I am going to explain to you later on, as we keep building this brick base.
-Now as I have said the bricklayer has built this corner four bricks high and laid one brick at the west corner as marked, so, he is ready to lay brick now, but before he does that he double check everything and with his gauge rod he checks from his line level that he has set above, or with the water level that his fourth brick in the corner is level with his first brick on the west corner, let us assume that they are level and they are the same course of bricks.
+Now to make it easy and clear, let us describe it another way, let us assume that the lowest corner of the house foundation is the South East corner, the South West corner is three bricks higher than the South East corner and the other corners are even higher than these two corner, as I am going to explain to you later, while we keep building this brick base.
+Now as I have said the bricklayer has built this corner four bricks high and laid one brick at the west corner as marked, so, he is ready to lay bricks on the entire wall, but before he does that he double check everything and with his gauge rod he checks from his line level that he has set above, or with the water level that his fourth brick in the eastern corner is level with his first brick on the west corner, let us assume that they are level and they are the same course of bricks.

 Working on the eastern brick wall